abbbi/virtnbdbackup/README.md

   </domain>
  ```

+`Note`:
- `Note:` It is mandatory to restart the virtual machine once you have altered
+> It is mandatory to restart the virtual machine once you have altered
- its configuration to make the featureset available.
+> its configuration to make the featureset available.

  * python libvirt module version  >= 6.0.0 (yum install python3-libvirt)
  * python libnbd bindings (https://github.com/libguestfs/libnbd) version >= `1.5.5` (yum install python3-libnbd)